RCRC Phase I (2015-2018): Building a replicable model of child-focused disaster planning

 The RCRC Initiative’s achievements during Phase I were:

-1. Establishment of two pilot communities– Washington County, Arkansas, and Putnam County, New York – where Community Resilience Coalitions (CRC) focused on children were convened and worked to develop a sustainable, child-focused action plan to build community resilience, thus forming the basis of a replicable and scalable model.
+Establishment of two pilot communities– Washington County, Arkansas, and Putnam County, New York – where Community Resilience Coalitions (CRC) focused on children was convened and worked to develop a sustainable, child-focused action plan to build community resilience, thus forming the basis of a replicable and scalable model.
 Community preparedness in multiple sectors, measured by the Community Preparedness Index (CPI), increased significantly in both locations in at least 5 sectors.
-For more information about each coalition please visit the links below:
+For more information about each coalition, please visit the links below:

 1. Putnam County, NY – CRC Homepage